jc5311/generate-basic-cpp-proj/README.md

 # generate-basic-cpp-proj
-A python script for creating a basic cpp including a .cpp, .h, and makefile.
+A python script for creating a basic c++ project including a .cpp, .h, and makefile.

 Install directions:
 * On a Linux machine copy the genProjCpp directory to /opt